 These results show why the majority of German companies do not seem to be prepared for future forms of work.
 If you try to manage a team with constant meetings and calls, strict time regulations and availability, you will surely fail.
 Flexible forms of work require a new corporate culture and new management methods.
 The use of special collaboration solutions that ensure efficient collaboration beyond the classic office is indispensable.

 From simple to-do and messaging apps, primarily addressed to smaller teams, to more powerful project management solutions, available in countless variants.
-Going through apps to track worked hours like TrackingTime, to holistic social networks for companies.
+Going through project tracking software to track worked hours like TrackingTime, to holistic social networks for companies.
 In the last few years an extremely diverse market has emerged, in which there is something for everyone.

 Getting Things Done